What Is Tadalafil?

 |---|---|

-| "Tadalafil always causes intense side effects." | Most users experience no or mild, short-term side effects. |
+| “Tadalafil always causes intense side effects.” | Most users experience mild or no side effects. |

-| "Side effects get worse with continued use." | Tolerance often develops; side effects may lessen or remain unchanged over time. |
+| “Side effects worsen with long-term use.” | Side effects may lessen or remain stable over time. |

-| "All side effects are a sign you must stop treatment." | Mild transient effects are normal, but severe or persistent symptoms require medical evaluation. |
+| “All side effects mean you must stop tadalafil immediately.” | Many are transient; persistent or severe effects require evaluation. |

 When to See a Doctor

-Seek immediate medical help if you experience:
+Seek immediate medical help for:

-- Chest pain or severe dizziness
+- Chest pain, irregular heartbeat, or severe dizziness

 What Precautions and Contraindications Apply to Tadalafil?